linusnorton/ljn.io/_posts/2018-12-05-using-directed-acyclic-graphs-to-store-transfer-patterns.md

  * ]
 ```

-In our use case the `next` property is not used, so it is possible to revert to the simplified data structure using the list items as references to the parent rather than leaf nodes:
+In our use case the `next` property is not used, so it is possible to revert to the simplified data structure using the list items as references to the parent, rather than leaf nodes:

 ```
 {